 Few people are doing more behind the scenes to shape the Catholic Church’s approach to the hottest thing in Silicon Valley right now: artificial intelligence.
 For more than 20 years, Larrey has engaged with innovators, CEOs, bishops and cardinals, and fellow philosophers to bring a Catholic perspective to what Pope Francis has described as “an exciting and fearsome tool” with the potential to radically upend our everyday lives.

-Larrey is not as critical of the technology as many other Catholics.
+Larrey is not as critical of advances in the technology as many other Catholics.
 He believes it has the potential to benefit humanity, and has faith in the innovators that he’s built relationships with over the years.
 But that doesn’t mean he is without concerns.

 In an exclusive interview with Angelus, Larrey discussed what those relationships mean to him, and shared his views on ideas coming from big names like Elon Musk, Chuck Schumer, and Sam Altman.